 1. Describe potential industry or industries, employment opportunities, and expected level of entry (ex: mid-level management) for graduates of the proposed program.

-Graduates with the Ph.D. in Space Operations degree will be expected to fill technical executive and senior-level positions in commercial companies as well as local, state, and federal government with a variety of titles such as:
+Graduates with the Ph.D. in Project Management will be expected to fill mid and senior level management positions in commercial construction, military construction, civil construction and construction technology companies with titles such as: